MonoGame/docs.monogame.github.io/articles/getting_to_know/howto/HowTo_CollisionDetectionOverview.md

 ### Bounding Frustum

 Use a [BoundingFrustum Class](xref:Microsoft.Xna.Framework.BoundingFrustum) to create a bounding volume that corresponds to the space visible to the camera.
 You create a bounding frustum from the combined view and projection matrix that the camera is using currently.
 If the camera moves or rotates, you need to recreate the bounding frustum.
-The bounding frustum isn’t used to determine when two objects collide, but rather when an object intersects with the volume of space viewable by the camera.
-Objects that do not intersect and are not contained by the bounding frustum are not visible to the camera and don’t need to be drawn.
+The bounding frustum is not used to determine when two objects collide, but rather when an object intersects with the volume of space viewable by the camera.
+Objects that do not intersect and are not contained by the bounding frustum are not visible to the camera and do not need to be drawn.
 For complex models, this can reduce the number of pixels that need to be rendered.

 ## Non-Bounding Volume Classes